 The Computer Information Technology (CITE) program prepares students for careers in information technology by offering a one-year technical certificate, a two-year advanced technical certificate, and an associate of applied science degree.
-The A.A.S. degree in CITE is a two-year program that will prepare students for working with sophisticated networking hardware and operating system software and will lead to industry recognized certifications.
+The A.A.S. degree in Computer Information Technology is a two-year program that will prepare students for working with sophisticated networking hardware and operating system software and will lead to industry recognized certifications.
 It also includes all related coursework to complete A.A.S. degree requirements.

 The CITE one-year technical certificate teaches the foundation of information technology job skills and the two-year advanced technical certificate includes all the technical coursework of the A.A.S. degree, but with reduced general education requirements.

-The CITE program is designed to provide students with essential skills to plan, implement, administer, support, and secure networked computer systems and associated users, as well as install and configure routers and switches in multiprotocol internetworks using LAN and WAN interfaces.
+The Computer Information Technology program is designed to provide students with essential skills to plan, implement, administer, support, and secure networked computer systems and associated users, as well as install and configure routers and switches in multiprotocol internetworks using LAN and WAN interfaces.
 North Idaho College operates a Cisco Regional Academy and a Local Academy that delivers training directly to students and professionals.
-NIC is a Microsoft IT Academy member institution and maintains academic partnerships with industry leaders such as CompTIA and VMware.
+NIC is a Microsoft IT Academy and a Microsoft Developer Network Academic Alliance partner.